Skip to content

 For flat-roof applications: a reflective TPO membrane or a foam roof with quality reflective topcoat — both reduce summer attic temperatures and energy load meaningfully.
 For steep-pitched applications: a UV-stabilized architectural asphalt shingle with balanced attic ventilation and high SRI (solar reflectance index) granule color, or standing-seam metal with a high-SRI Kynar coating.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for active leaks during monsoon-season storms or thermal-cycling membrane failures, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For active leaks during monsoon-season storms or thermal-cycling membrane failures, we route to rapid-availability pros first.

 Neighborhoods served